 - Reduced body fat

-- May improve cognitive function
+- It may improve cognitive function

 - Quiet neuroinflammation in the brain

-- Lowers risks of chronic health condition
+- Lowers risks of chronic health conditions

 Thanks for spending this quality time with me.
-Please share this article with your family and friend.
+Please share this article with your family and friends.
 Also, feel free to leave your comments in the space provided below.
 I look forward to hearing from you.

 Until next post,